Wizard1211/Trading-Correlation-Panel-/README.md

 [▶ Watch Full Video](./TradingCorrelationPanel.mp4)

+## Download and Install

+Minimum NinjaTrader Version: `8.1.6`

+Download the latest NinjaTrader import `.zip` from the GitHub releases page.

+Import it into NinjaTrader like any other indicator add-on:

 WT Correlation Panel Guide
 Overview
 The WT Correlation Panel is a live multi-market correlation and market alignment dashboard for NinjaTrader.